dhuschde/yt-embed-helper/README.md

-# yt-dl-web
+This Script enables you to embed YouTube Videos without using iframes.

-A Web Page, that gives you the Link to a YouTube Video
+You can try it out at [yt-dl.dhusch.de](https://yt-dl.dhusch.de)